samsolano/365MusicDatabase/docs/ExampleFlows.md

     Drake now has his music in one playlist and can rap along.

 # 3:
-    Jermaine wants his kids to be able to listen to kid friendly music.
+    Jermaine wants his kids to be able to listen to kid/age appropriate music.
 To do so, Jermaine needs to:
-    -
+    - enter a rating of how explicit he wants the music (default would be 0.2)
+    - A list of songs with a rating less than or equal to what is set If Jermaine thinks that a song is explicit he could submit it by filling out a form.